-Sadly, any SIN causes problems in a person’s life.
+Sadly, any sin causes problems in a person’s life.
 God hates sin because it separates the sinner from Him and from others who love the sinner.
-Such is the case for a very successful tennis player according to this article on Yahoo:

-But there’s good news for this famous tennis player and for all of us: Confess your sin & ask God to forgive you through the sacrifice of Jesus Christ and He will (I John 1:9).
+But there’s good news: Confess your sin and ask God to forgive you through the sacrifice of Jesus Christ and He will (I John 1:9).
 Then, when you are right with God, ask others to forgive you and begin repenting (changing your thinking and acting) by fulfilling your God-given responsibilities and you will find blessing.
 There is an abundance of grace and mercy found in the Person of Jesus Christ!

 When we call sin “sin” and not an “addiction,” we find the forgiveness of Christ.
 Correct terminology is vital to biblical counseling and salvation!